2012 STP 400: Entry list

+(i) - Denotes driver who is ineligible for series driver points.

 Practice and qualifying

 Two practice sessions were held before the race on Friday.
 The first session lasted 80 minutes long, while the second was 90 minutes long.
 Kyle Busch was quickest with a time of 31.083 seconds in the first session, over one-tenth of a second faster than Carl Edwards.
 Kasey Kahne was third, followed by Landon Cassill, Earnhardt Jr., and Newman.
 Stewart was seventh, still within a second of Kyle Busch's time.
 In the second practice session, Johnson was fastest with a time of 30.865 seconds, only 0.113 seconds quicker than second-placed Mark Martin.
 Biffle took third place, ahead of Keselowski, Sam Hornish Jr. and Edwards.
 Jeff Burton managed to be seventh quickest.

 Forty-six cars were entered for qualifying, but only forty-three can race because of NASCAR's qualifying procedure.
 A. J. Allmendinger clinched his second pole position during his career, with a time of 30.683 seconds.
 He was joined on the front row of the grid by Harvick.
 Joey Logano qualified third, Hamlin took fourth, and Martin started fifth.
 Truex Jr., Earnhardt Jr., Bowyer, Kahne, and Hornish Jr. rounded out the first ten positions.
 The three drivers who failed to qualify for the race were Tim Andrews, Jeff Green and Tony Raines, who had times of 31.820 and 31.846 seconds.